 For example, the United States’ 45Q tax credit, created in 2008, provides support for carbon that is sequestered geologically or used in products.
 The credit value for DAC increased in 2022 from $35–50/tCO2 to $130–180/tCO2.
 The U.S. Federal Carbon Removal Leadership Act would also require increasing levels of government procurement of tonnes of removed carbon.
 In 2022, Canada created an investment tax credit that covers 60% of investments for carbon removal infrastructure.

-Based on public documentation and announcements, at least five countries — Australia, Canada, Iceland, Switzerland and the United States — provided carbon removal deployment support in 2022.
+Based on public documentation and announcements, at least five countries — Australia, Canada, Denmark, Switzerland and the United States — provided carbon removal deployment support in 2022.

 Number of governments providing funding for carbon removal enabling infrastructure

 New infrastructure will be needed to scale-up carbon removal technologies.
-Based on available data, 33 countries (including EU27 member countries counted separately) provided support for enabling infrastructure for carbon removal.
+Based on available data, 10 governments provided support for enabling infrastructure — namely CO2 transport and sequestration infrastructure.

 New infrastructure, such as geologic sequestration facilities and CO2 transport systems, will be needed to enable the scale-up of carbon removal technologies.
 For DAC and BECCS, CO2 pipelines or transport infrastructure by rail, barge or other means would be required when CO2 is captured in a different location from sequestration or use.